gushiro/decapodiforms_phylogenomics/README.md

 # Phylogenomics of decapodiform cephalopods
 This repository provides information about the scripts, data, and outputs generated for:

-**Gustavo Sanchez**, et al., *Rapid mid-Cretaceous diversification of squid and cuttlefish preceded radiation into coastal niches.*
+**Sanchez, G.**, Fernández-Álvarez, F.Á., Bernal, A. et al. Rapid mid-Cretaceous diversification of squid and cuttlefish preceded radiation into coastal niches. *Nat Ecol Evol* (2026).

 DOI: 10.1038/s41559-026-03009-1